 The UMES Doctor of Pharmacy program is a concentrated program that proceeds on a different schedule from other pharmacy programs and on a schedule that is outside the traditional fall/spring semester format.
 As such, once a student matriculates into the program and occupies one of the limited number of spots, that student is occupying a spot that cannot be filled if the student leaves the program after the program commences.
-Because the program cannot refill this spot, if a student withdraws after the first day of classes, is administratively withdrawn, or is expelled from the School of Pharmacy at UMES, the student is responsible for 100% of the tuition and fees for the entire term.
-Requests for exceptions due to unforeseen circumstances (e.g. serious family illness or death) will be evaluated on a case by case basis.
+Because the program cannot refill this spot, if a student withdraws after the official add/drop date for required classes, is administratively withdrawn, or is expelled from the School of Pharmacy at UMES, the student is responsible for 100% of the tuition and fees for the entire term.
+Requests for exceptions due to unforeseen circumstances (e.g., serious family illness or death) will be evaluated on a case by case basis.
 Furthermore, the student and/or the University may be required to return a portion of federal funds awarded and/or paid to the student based on the date of withdrawal.
 The student may be eligible for a refund of a portion of room and board paid to UMES for the term according to the policies and procedures of the Office of Residence Life.
 This applies to a limited amount of students as most Doctor of Pharmacy students do not qualify for on-campus housing.
 If a student will be withdrawing, then the student should visit the Office of the Associate Dean and complete an "Application for Withdrawal from the University" form to begin the withdrawal process.
 This procedure will enable UMES to refund the maximum possible institutional charges.
 The withdrawal will not be complete until the student has returned the Application for Withdrawal form (with all appropriate signatures) to the Office of the Registrar.

 UMES' refund policy exists for calculating the refund of institutional charges for undergraduate students.
-Note: There is no refund of tuition and fees for Doctor of Pharmacy students after the first day of class.
-After the first day of class, Doctor of Pharmacy students are responsible for 100% of tuition and fees.
+Note: There is no refund of tuition and fees for Doctor of Pharmacy students after the official add/drop date for required classes.
+After the official add/drop date for required classes, Doctor of Pharmacy students are responsible for 100% of tuition and fees.

 The federal "Return of Title IV Funds" formula is applied to determine amount of Federal Title IV aid that must be returned to the federal government by the school and/or the student.
 The federal formula is applicable to a student receiving federal financial aid, if that student withdraws on or after the first day of class per term.
-Notwithstanding federal policies requiring the school and/or student to return aid to the federal government, the student remains responsible for 100% of the tuition and fees for the entire term if he or she withdraws after the first day of classes.
+Notwithstanding federal policies requiring the school and/or student to return aid to the federal government, the student remains responsible for 100% of the tuition and fees for the entire term if he or she withdraws after the official add/drop date for required classes.
 The percentage of Title IV aid to be returned is equal to the number of calendar days the student attended class (first day of class to the date of withdrawal or attendance at an academically related event) in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of more than four consecutive days are excluded.